-CPR manually pumps blood to the heart and provides oxygen to the brain which prevents serious organ damage, brain damage, or death.
-The American Heart Association reports that when CPR is performed right away, a victim’s chances of survival are double, or even triple, what they are when CPR is not performed immediately.
+CPR manually pumps blood to the heart and provides oxygen to the brain, which prevents severe organ damage, brain damage, or death.
+The American Heart Association reports that when CPR has been performed right away, a cardiac arrest victim’s chances of survival are double, or even triple, what they are when CPR is not executed immediately.

-- CPR is not intended to restart a heart.
-AEDs are required to deliver a shock that can restart the heart in the event of a cardiac arrest.
+AEDs are medical devices required to deliver an electric shock that can restart the normal heart rhythm in the event of cardiac emergencies.

 While an AED can provide a shock to correct fatal arrhythmias of the heart, these arrhythmias can recur, even after a shock is administered.
 CPR pumps blood and oxygen to the major organs in the body, but it only works while it’s being performed.
-Don’t stop treating a victim until a first responder like a fire fighter or EMT has arrived at the scene and is ready to take over.
+Don’t stop treating a victim until a first responder like a firefighter or EMT has arrived at the scene and is ready to take over.

-You should push down firmly on the victim’s chest with both of your hands, compressing approximately 2 inches down.
-It can be difficult to sustain performing CPR on your own – ideally you can take turns switching out with another person so you can take a break from the compressions.
+You should push down the victim’s chest firmly with both hands, compressing approximately 2 inches.
+It can be difficult to sustain performing CPR on your own – ideally, you can take turns switching out with another person so you can take a break from the chest compressions.